rzukic/webuntis-calendar-colors/README.md

 ### Setup

 1. Create a new Apps Script in the Google Sheet
+2. Add the Calendar Service
-2. Copy the code from `cron.js` into the script
+3. Copy the code from `cron.js` into the script
-3. Change the calendar names and event identifiers to match your needs
+4. Change the calendar names and event identifiers to match your needs
-4. Run the script once to authorize it
+5. Run the script once to authorize it
-5. Create a new trigger for the script to run every hour
+6. Create a new trigger for the script to run every hour
-6. Enjoy your colorful calendar
+7. Enjoy your colorful calendar